You love your family. But truth be told, there are one or two members you’re just not excited about seeing at your next holiday get-together.

 We can pray for their welfare – for whatever problem they’re struggling with.
 For them to experience God’s love.
 For God to intervene in their families.
 And for God to bless them.

-Prayer could be the very thing we need to help us get to the next phase in our relationships – and our Christian walk.
+Furthermore, praying and loving in this way could be the very thing we need to help us get to the next phase in our relationships – and our Christian walk.
+While it may not change our family members, it could change our attitude about our holiday get-togethers as we endeavor to love as God loves us.

 What about you?